Germany

 Germany is a popular destination for Harvard affiliates to study, research, intern, attend conferences, and travel.
 Harvard’s connections with Germany are long and deep, and the country consistently ranks in the top 10 registered locations for Harvard travelers.

-At Harvard, the Minda de Gunzburg Center for European Studies promotes the interdisciplinary understanding of European history, politics, economy, and societies through study, research, training, and the exchange of ideas.
+On campus at Harvard, several units support and organize a multitude of German opportunities and programs, including the Department of Germanic Languages and Literatures and the Minda de Gunzburg Center for European Studies, which promotes the interdisciplinary understanding of European history, politics, economy, and societies through study, research, training, and the exchange of ideas.
+And each year, more than 500 German students and scholars study at Harvard.

 The information below is intended as a high-level summary and is not all encompassing.
 We encourage you to review the additional resources and utilize your Harvard network to learn more.
 You can also schedule a consultation with us if you’d like to discuss the safety and security or operational matters unique to you and your travel or project.
 We’ll work with you to minimize risks and help you make informed decisions about your travel and activities.